3% (group)

-3% is an Australian supergroup composed of Angus Field, Nooky and Dallas Woods.
+3% is an Australian supergroup formed by rappers Nooky and Dallas Woods, originally with vocalist Angus Field.
 The name refers to the percentage of the Australian population that are Aboriginal and Torres Strait Islanders.

-The group released their debut single "Our People" in October 2023 and their debut studio album Kill the Dead on 9 August 2024.
+The group released their debut single "Our People" in October 2023, which samples The Presets' "My People", and released their debut studio album Kill the Dead on 9 August 2024.

-To celebrate NAIDOC Week in July 2025, the group released the stand-along single titled, "Our Greats" celebrating first nations icons.
-This was a followed by "Running Through My Head" the same month featuring Sarah Wolfe.
+To celebrate NAIDOC Week in July 2025, the group released the stand-alone single titled "Our Greats" with an accompanying music video starring Cathy Freeman.
+This was a followed by "Running Through My Head" the same month, featuring vocalist Sarah Wolfe.
 The song samples t.A.T.u.'s "All the Things She Said".

 In October 2025, the group released the single "These Days".
+Later that year, Field confirmed his departure from the group; he was temporarily replaced by Teon Lolesio, who performs under the moniker Turquoise Prince.
+In September 2026, 3% confirmed the addition of vocalist Mi-kaisha Masella to the group.